andrewkandzuba/openexchange-boot/README.md

 # openexchange-boot

-The boot configuration for all other openechange projects
+The bootstrap and dependencies bundle for all projects in `io.openexchange` space.